PowerUser64/universal-studio/README.md

 ## Credits

-NixOS forum - Huge thank you to [@tobiasBora](https://discourse.nixos.org/u/tobiasBora) on the NixOS forum for helping get this project started in nix.
+Huge credit to [@tobiasBora](https://discourse.nixos.org/u/tobiasBora) on the NixOS forum for helping get this project started in nix.
 You can read our forum post [here](https://discourse.nixos.org/t/22191).
 This project would not have been possible without his support.

 [pacew/unfatarians-studio](https://codeberg.org/pacew/unfatarians-studio) -
 This is the beginning of this project, as a docker image.
 Developing it as a